Suicide prevention

 Zero Suicide Alliance

-Zero Suicide Alliance FREE online training courses teach you the skills and confidence to have a potentially life-saving conversation with someone you’re worried about.
+Zero Suicide Alliance free online training courses.
+These teach you the skills and confidence to have a potentially life-saving conversation with someone you’re worried about.
 Many of their training courses are available in British Sign Language.

 Rethink Mental Illness

 Rethink Mental Illness suicide awareness training is for everyone.
 They charge for training and take bookings from organisations rather than individuals.
-However, if you live, work study or volunteer in the London Boroughs of Brent, Ealing, Hammersmith and Fulham, Harrow, Hillingdon, Hounslow, Kensington and Chelsea or Westminster, you may be able to access this training for free.
+However, if you live, work, study or volunteer in one of these London boroughs - Brent, Ealing, Hammersmith and Fulham, Harrow, Hillingdon, Hounslow, Kensington and Chelsea, or Westminster - you may be able to access this training for free.

 Thrive LDN